vberry/ChessOpeningsTraining/doc/neo4j.md

 CREATE CONSTRAINT FOR (p:Position) REQUIRE p.id IS UNIQUE  ;
 DROP CONSTRAINT constraint_3432423

-ATTENTION : StackOverflow oct 2016: "There are no indexes on relationships, so any CREATE UNIQUE or MERGE operation like what you have above must scan all relationships of that type and compare property values to see if that relationship already exists"
+WARNING: StackOverflow oct 2016: "There are no indexes on relationships, so any CREATE UNIQUE or MERGE operation like what you have above must scan all relationships of that type and compare property values to see if that relationship already exists"

 # INDEXES
 Graph academy: